Josexv1/Sniper-IT/README.md

 3. Find or create manufacturers/models
 4. Update or create laptop asset
 5. Update or create monitor assets
-6. Check out monitors to laptop
+6. Check out monitors to the assigned user (with device connection tracking)
 7. Display summary

 ## Configuration